this photo series captures what microaggressions feel like

-Recently, Bryan was invited to create a set of photos around the theme of 'Asia and Australia.'
-As a young fashion photographer, his body of work has thus-far mostly steered clear of politics, but given the explicit go-ahead and chance to present with a group of other Asian photographers, he decided to create a series that would confront racism head on.
-In Colour Correction, Bryan re-stages the moment when his subjects were the target of microaggressions.
-Here, Bryan talks about untangling internalised racism in his own life and work, and why shooting Asian faces is relatively new to him.
+Recently, Bryan was invited to create a set of photos around the theme "Asia and Australia."
+As a young fashion photographer, his body of work had mostly steered clear of politics, but after he was given the explicit go-ahead and chance to present with a group of other Asian photographers, he decided to create a series that would confront racism head on.
+In Color Correction, Bryan re-stages the moment when his subjects were the target of microaggressions.
+Here, Bryan talks about untangling internalized racism in his own life and work and why shooting Asian faces is relatively new to him.

 How did you have the idea for your photo series?

 My friend Mike Souvanthalisith was curating a photo exhibition at the restaurant Burma Lane and asked me to take part.
-Most of my work was fashion based so I thought I could do something more personal with a message I haven't been able to express in fashion.
-In the creative world Asians are mainly sidelined to be behind the scenes, not so much in front of the camera, whether in fashion or film.
+Most of my work was fashion-based, so I thought I could do something more personal with a message I have not been able to express in fashion.
+In the creative world, Asians are mainly sidelined to be behind the scenes — not so much in front of the camera — whether that's in fashion or film.
 I thought it would be cool to shoot a series in a cinematic way so Asians would be the protagonists.

 You mentioned in our past conversations that you haven't shot many Asian models in your fashion work.
 Why has that been the case?

-How did you feel doing this project where you only shot Asian faces?
+How did you feel to do a project where you only shot Asian faces?

 It felt refreshing and true.
-It felt like something I've always wanted to do but didn't realise.
+It felt like something I've always wanted to do but didn't realize.

 How did your subjects feel about re-staging moments where they experienced racism and various microaggressions?

 I think they were very open.
 A common response to these microaggressions is shock, or not saying anything because it's happened so many times you can't be bothered.
-You just know that sometimes no matter how much you try to explain to a person why something they said is wrong, they may not get the point.
-It's educational labour.
-So there was a general sense from everyone I shot like 'we've always had these things bothering us internally and now we have a place to express it.'
+You just know that sometimes — no matter how much you try to explain to a person why something they said is wrong — they may not get the point.
+It's educational labor.
+So there was a general sense from everyone I shot like, "We've always had these things bothering us internally and now we have a place to express it."

 Tell me about the people in the photos.
 How did you link up with them?

-I imagine a lot of Asians in Australia instantly recognise these quotes.
-The one where Lei Lei is being told she isn't Asian seems odd though, she obviously looks Asian.
+I imagine a lot of Asians in Australia instantly recognize these quotes.
+The one where Lei Lei is being told she isn't Asian seems odd though...
+She obviously looks Asian.
 What was the context surrounding that comment?

 Lei Lei's old friend told her that.
-The implication was that because she's Asian but grew up in the West that she benefits from white privilege.
+The implication was that she benefits from white privilege because she's Asian but grew up in the West.
 But the sentiment was also that Lei Lei doesn't look Asian.
 You look at her and you think how on earth could she be someone who looks white or even white passing?
 It's jarring.
-Lei Lei was so shocked she just tried to move conversation on.
+Lei Lei was so shocked she just tried to move the conversation on to something else.